Best for cold readers who want the approval, logging, and recovery questions first.

 Use the calendar when you can bring one real workflow, the tools involved, who owns the decision, and what needs to be decided.

-One intake path, three levels of commitment.
+One intake path, four levels of commitment.

 Control checklist